 Molly has an extensive appellate practice, and has successfully represented clients in the Sixth, Eighth, Ninth, Tenth and D.C. circuits, most recently helping to secure the reversal of a multimillion-dollar jury verdict.

 Molly is a member of the advisory board for the Shook, Hardy & Bacon Center for Excellence in Advocacy at the University of Kansas School of Law.
-She also is a former adjunct professor of civil procedure and a guest presenter in the school’s complex litigation course.
+She also is a former adjunct professor of civil procedure and has been a guest presenter in the school’s complex litigation course and products liability seminar.

 Molly R. Schimmels, First Amendment Suits and the Prison Litigation Reform Act's Physical Injury Requirement: The Availability of Damage Awards for Inmate Claimants, 51 Kan.
 L. Rev. 935 (2003).

 John Sherk & Molly Carella, Innovations in Class-Action Litigation: A Case-Study Approach, SHB's Update of the Law CLE (June 2013).